dataflake/dataflake.fakeldap/docs/install.rst

 You will need `Python <http://python.org>`_ version 2.7 or better to run :mod:`dataflake.fakeldap`.

-.. warning:: To successfully install :mod:`dataflake.fakeldap`,
-   you will need :term:`setuptools` installed on your Python system in order to run the ``easy_install`` command.

 It is advisable to install :mod:`dataflake.fakeldap` into a :term:`virtualenv` in order to obtain isolation from any "system" packages you've got installed in your Python version (and likewise,